sy77777en/video_annotation_folk/caption/video_annotation_process.md

    - `main_april_15.sh`: For the main project
    - `lighting_april_14.sh`: For the lighting project
    - `nonoverlap_april_15.sh`: For non-overlapping videos
+   - `lighting_april_16.sh`: For the lighting project with invalid file handling

 ## 4. Updating Feedback Applications